KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - You can use AWS Direct Connect with AWS Storage Gateway to create a connection for high-throughput workload needs, providing a dedicated network connection between your on-premises file gateway and AWS.

 - **Snowmobile** is mainly used to migrate the _entire data of an on-premises data center to AWS_.
 This is not a suitable approach as the company still has a hybrid cloud architecture which means that they will still use their on-premises data center along with their AWS cloud infrastructure.

+### Questions

+- What is Storage Gateway, what does it help solve?
+- Where and how is the Storage Gateway deployed?
+- What is a tape gateway?
+- Can you use direct connect with AWS storage gateway?
+- What is AWS Snowmobile?
+Is it suitable for creating hybrid architecture?

 ---